Wilkinson ...

 They lived at 10 East Street, Rastrick.

-During World War I, he enlisted [September 1914], and he served as a Driver with 27th Division Ammunition Col. Royal Field Artillery.
+During World War I, he enlisted [September 1914] and served as a Driver with 27th Division Ammunition Col. Royal Field Artillery.

 From January 1915, he served in France & Salonika.